zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts a :zeek:type:`count` and ``transport_proto`` to a :zeek:type:`port`.

-   :num: The :zeek:type:`port` number.
+   :param num: The :zeek:type:`port` number.

-   :proto: The transport protocol.
+   :param proto: The transport protocol.

    :returns: The :zeek:type:`count` *num* as :zeek:type:`port`.